 Unfortunately, I’ve never been able to use this consistently enough to notice results, because I had to constantly take breaks so it wouldn’t wreak havoc on my skin.
-Even using it twice a week would give me flakeys like no other!
+Even using it two or three times a week would give me flakeys like no other!
 My spirit animal is basically a lizard when I’m on this stuff.

-And to make matters worse, it never did anythingˆfor my clogged pores.
-Nothing.
+And to make matters worse, it never did anything for my clogged pores.
 I tried and tried.
 Sometimes, even spot treating a few days consecutively just in places were the stubborn closed comedones were, and they never budged.

 Worse of all…